Metaswitch/announcer/CONTRIBUTING.md

 ## Tips

-To run a subset of tests:
+To run a subset of pytest tests:

 ```shell
 $ py.test tests/test_announce.py